 If you want to grow blueberries, it’s important that you choose the correct species of blueberry plant for your area.

-This issue can sometimes be confusing for newbie blueberry growers.
-But I’ll do my best to provide clear explanations of the different types of blueberries and where they should be grown.
+But just so you know - this issue can sometimes be confusing for newbie blueberry growers.
+I’ll do my best to provide clear explanations of the different types of blueberries, though, and where they should be grown.